 With rapidly increasing and diversifying recreation use, debilitating federal budget cuts, and a public land transfer movement still underfoot, it’s never been a more critical time to support our public lands.

 The Bridger-Teton National Forest currently lacks the federal resources needed to meet the opportunities and challenges associated with growing recreation and visitor use in the Greater Yellowstone Area.
+Since 2009 the BTNF has lost nine full-time recreation positions and suffered a 63% decrease in their infrastructure and maintenance budget.
 This reality can affect our wildlife, our watersheds, and our communities' support for public lands.
 Many of our National Parks benefit from Associations and Foundations while our National Forests lack similar support systems.
-Friends of the Bridger-Teton is one of the first Friends groups dedicated to protecting and promoting an entire National Forest.
+Friends of the Bridger-Teton is one of the first non-profit partners dedicated to protecting and promoting an entire National Forest.
 FBT works to support the Bridger-Teton National Forest by pursuing creative funding solutions, leveraging existing partnerships, and promoting a sense of stewardship through volunteerism and community outreach.

 We pursue on-the-ground stewardship projects that enhance the visitor experience and recreational access, wildlife habitat, and watershed health.